 Flows in the Deua and Tuross Rivers have all but ceased.
-The community is now relying solely on the water storage at Deep Creek Dam, which has fallen to around 80 per cent capacity.
+The community is now relying solely on the water storage at Deep Creek Dam.

 Water restrictions are enforceable and apply to all Eurobodalla water users, including residents, visitors, and commercial and public services.